TaTooKa/Erzahlspiel/docs/source/pages/superpowers.rst

 Powers
 ~~~~~~

-Powers work like :hoverxref:`Granular Skills <expanded-granular-bonuses>`, acting as modifiers that go from +1 to +5.
+Powers work like :hoverxref:`granular skills <expanded-granular-bonuses>`, acting as modifiers that go from +1 to +5.
 But Powers, first and foremost, give *narrative permission*.
 The higher the power level, the stronger or more capable the power is.

 **Power levels**: Basic (+1), Good (+2), Incredible (+3), Fantastic (+4), Supreme (+5).